Create a secret manager integration in Confluent Cloud

 • Secret manager: A secret manager is a centralized system or service designed to securely store, manage, and retrieve sensitive data, often called secrets.

-• Secret manager integration: A Confluent Cloud feature that lets it access secrets stored in a secret manager like AWS Secrets Manager or Azure Key Vault.
+• Secret manager integration: A Confluent Cloud feature that lets Confluent Cloud access secrets stored in a secret manager like AWS Secrets Manager or Azure Key Vault.

-• Provider integration: A Confluent Cloud feature that builds a trusted handshake between a customer’s AWS identity or Azure principal, and their Confluent identity.
+• Provider integration: A Confluent Cloud feature that builds a trusted handshake between your AWS identity or Azure principal and your Confluent identity.

 • With Azure, it is the service principal through workload identity federation that lets Confluent Cloud call Azure APIs.